Lira: Turkey

 The Turkish lira was introduced in 1844 during the Ottoman reign.
 The Turkish lira is now the currency of Turkey and the Turkish Republic of Northern Cyprus, and used in Turkish-occupied northern Syria.

 Lebanon and Syria

 The Lebanese pound and Syrian pound are both called "lira" (ليرة) in Arabic, the national language of both Lebanon and Syria.

 Historic use

 Italy

 The lira was the currency of Italy from its unification until it was merged into the euro in 1999.
-A unit of currency lira had previously been used in some of the states and possessions that became Italy but their values were not necessarily equivalent.
+As a unit of currency, the lira had previously been used in some of the states and possessions that became Italy but their values were not necessarily equivalent.
 (See Luccan lira, Papal lira, Parman lira, Sardinian lira and Tuscan lira.)